dailybruin/the-stack/_posts/2015-09-20-introducing-lyst.md

 We even added a bare-bones [custom query page](http://lyst.dailybruin.com/custom) to manually query the data using the APIs.

-Feel free to [peruse our anaytics with lyst](http://lyst.dailybruin.com/).
-And of course, keep in mind that our website isn't the only way readers get to our stories – in addition to [dailybruin.com](http://dailybruin.com), we put around 9,000 papers on stands daily and have an [iOS app](https://itunes.apple.com/us/app/the-ucla-daily-bruin/id784097181) for reading stories on mobile devices.
+Feel free to [peruse our analytics with lyst](http://lyst.dailybruin.com/).
+And of course, keep in mind that lyst doesn't tell the whole story.
+In addition to [dailybruin.com](http://dailybruin.com), readers get to our stories via the 9,000 papers we put on stands daily and our [iOS app](https://itunes.apple.com/us/app/the-ucla-daily-bruin/id784097181).

 ## What’s next?